Vyral/base-template/_posts/2023-03-01-my-home-didn-t-sell-now-what.md

 Another factor to consider is whether your listing reached the right audience.
 This can be especially important if you have a unique or highly-customized home.
 The Multiple Listing Service is a great place to start, but some properties require a more robust marketing approach.

-**Now What?**If you suspect ineffective marketing, consider turning to a skilled professional with a proven approach.
+**Now What?**<br>If you suspect ineffective marketing, consider turning to a skilled professional with a proven approach.
 We employ a strategic Property Marketing Plan that uses the latest technologies to seed the marketplace, optimize for search engine placement, and position your home for the best possible impression right out of the gate.

 For example, we know what buyers in this market want and can craft a persuasive description to pique their interest.
 And since good listing photos are so crucial, we work with the top local photographers to ensure each shot is staged to your home’s advantage.